 - Remove the excess by hand and smooth the edges with your fingers.

-- Also at this point, you will notice that your fondant surface might not be even and there could be slight gaps where you would need to fill more fondant.
+- Also at this point, you will notice that your fondant surface might not be even.
+There could be slight gaps where you would need to fill more fondant.
 Simply pinch some fondant and fill up those gaps.

 - Once you are happy with the surface, carefully peel off the silicone mold.
 I say ‘peel off the mold’ because in removing the molded fondant, you fold the mold and try to push the molded fondant out instead of trying to pull the fondant out.
 This will ensure your molded fondant does not get stretched and loose its shape as you remove it from the mold.